Tremarctos floridanus: Diagnostics

+Tremarctos

 T. floridanus is morphologically very similar to its sister species T. ornatus (the spectacled bear).
 However, not only was T. floridanus around twice as large as T. ornatus, the proportions of the humerus, femur and neck in particular are longer than T. ornatus, with T. floridanus being described as a relatively long-limbed species.
 Additionally, while the forelimbs are longer than the hindlimbs in T. ornatus (likely due to arboreal activity), they are of equal length in T. floridanus.
 Additionally, T. floridanus has also been described as possessing much more robust limb bones.
 However, the paws of T. floridanus are proportionally shorter and smaller than T. ornatus.

 Notable differences also occur in the craniums of T. floridanus and T. ornatus, with the rostrum of T. floridanus being relatively narrow compared with T. ornatus.
 Additionally, unlike T. ornatus, T. floridanus possesses a signature "glabella" (dome-like protrusion) on the frontal bone of the cranium.
 Both species share practically identical dentitions (particularly behind the canines), though the dentition of T. floridanus was larger, often with a reduced number of premolars and relatively longer molars.
 Tremarctos floridanus has mandibular condyles raised well above the plane of the teeth, while T. ornatus does not.
 The lower jaws of T. floridanus are larger; while the ramus of the mandible is taller in T. floridanus, the relative height of the mandible's coronoid process is the same in both species.
 Kurtén compared the differences between the Tremarctos species as the differences between brown bears and Eurasian cave bears.

 Other bears

+Arctodus

+Fossils of T. floridanus can be confused with the similarly sized, partially contemporaneous short-faced bear, Arctodus pristinus.
+Tremarctos has lower crowned and considerably smaller teeth than its relative Arctodus.
+T. floridanus can be distinguished by narrower and shorter molars on average, but as they are often worn, differentiation can be difficult.
+In particular, the broader and more robust M2 molar of Arctodus has been used to distinguish between Arctodus and Tremarctos.